calaldees/teachingWorkshops/teacherTraining/behaviour.md

 Positive re-enforcement
 -----------------------

-Like the sides of a water-slide - you need both rewards and sanctions as tools.
+You need both rewards and sanctions as tools.

-What is the difference between
+Question: What is the difference between?
 * Positive correction
 * Positive reinforcement